Intel Math Kernel Libraries

 Intel Math Kernel Library Link Line Advisor

-setenv OMP_NUM_THREADS 3Note that the proper amount of cores must be requested when multithreading is enabled and care should be taken when using multithreaded MKL with an MPI or OpenMP program.
-Before setting OMP_NUM_THREADS, examine any existing software documentation, Henry2 documentation and examples on running MPI-OpenMP hybrid code, and contact HPC staff for a consultation if further guidance is needed.
+By default, OMP_NUM_THREADS is set to 1.
+To allow for MKL multithreading, set OMP_NUM_THREADS to an appropriate number by setting the environment in a submit script, for example:export OMP_NUM_THREADS=3Note that the proper amount of cores must be requested when multithreading is enabled and care should be taken when using multithreaded MKL with an MPI or OpenMP program.
+Before setting OMP_NUM_THREADS, examine any existing software documentation, Hazel documentation and examples on running MPI-OpenMP hybrid code, and contact HPC staff for a consultation if further guidance is needed.

 Here is an example FORTRAN code that tests the LAPACK libraries, written by John Burkardt and originally hosted at FSU.
 The resulting output of the code is here.
 This sample code and output will be used in the following examples.